 When a vertebra breaks or fractures, bone fragments develop.
 Pain occurs when these fragments slide or rub against each other or protrude into the spinal cord.

 Vertebroplasty involves injecting the bone with a cement mixture to fuse the fragments, strengthen the vertebra and provide pain relief.

 First, the skin is numbed with a local anesthetic.
 Then, using imaging guidance, the hollow needle or trocar is passed through the skin into the vertebral body for injection of the cement mixture into the vertebra.

-In kyphoplasty, after numbing the skin locally, a balloon is first inserted through the trocar, into the fractured vertebra where it is inflated to create a cavity for cement injection.
+In kyphoplasty, after numbing the skin locally, a balloon is inserted through the trocar into the fractured vertebra where it is inflated to create a cavity for cement injection.
 The balloon is removed prior to injecting cement into the cavity that was created by the balloon.